Svalorzen/AI-Toolbox/README.md

 - the [lp\_solve](http://lpsolve.sourceforge.net/5.5/) library is also required (a shared library must be available to compile the Python libraries).
-- Alternatively, an implementation using [COIN-OR](http://www.coin-or.org/) is available, but must be activated in the CMake files and source files.

 Building
 --------